 If you’re having trouble figuring out what the best landscaping options are for the placement of your trampoline then you’ve come to the right place.
-We’re going to break down everything you need to know about trampoline placement and what to put underneath it.
+We’re going to break down everything you need to know about trampoline placement and what to put in the space underneath it.

 So…What Should You Put Under Your Trampoline?